ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 ![](/assets/images/parts/controller/cm-150/cm-150_002.jpg)
 > e.g, OLLO Ports for sensor controls on CM-150

-The following items are our recent & most popular educational level controllers.
+The following items are our recent & the most popular educational level controllers.
 Checkout its specification, and select the one to meet your requirements in your educational use.
 - [OpenCM9.04]
 - [CM-530]
 - [CM-550]